paultopia/websiterevision2017/src/assets/md/tech.md

     - I have another [thingey to add page numbers to PDFs](https://github.com/paultopia/batesstamp).

     - I'm working on [pulling data out of MS Word documents in browser](https://github.com/paultopia/dedocx/tree/master/browser), but that project might go on the backburner.

+- Making routine science and basic statistical tasks a little bit easier, including:

+    - I've released [a micro-library for black-and-white, print-quality basic datavis](https://github.com/paultopia/plottyprint), smoothing out the rough edges of the matplotlib api for workaday stuff like scatterplots for journals.

+    - I've started, but mostly put on the back-burner, [a chrome extension to extract data from web pages and do basic stats/visualizations](https://github.com/paultopia/browser-stats).
+Maybe I'll get back to this soon.

 ## Technologies of choice.